AdobeDocs/experience-manager-65.en/help/forms/using/configure-out-of-office-settings.md

     >
     >The order of the assignees is important.
 When an item is assigned to a user who have enabled the out-of-office setting, the item is evaluated against the specified assignees list in the order assignees are added.
 When an item matches the criteria, it is assigned to the assignee, and next assignee is not checked.

-1. Tap **[!UICONTROL Save]**.
+1. Select **[!UICONTROL Save]**.
 The setting takes effect at the specified start date and time.
 If you log in while you are out of the office, you are not considered in the office until you change your settings.

 Now, items assigned to you during the Out of Office time period are automatically assigned to the specified assignee.
 ![Out-of-office](assets/out-of-office.png)